Panel Discussion

 . . .

-Join us on October 24 for a discussion on the current state of design education and what’s required to create design education for the 21st century, to equip designers with the skills and perspectives to design more efficient, sustainable, accessible, and responsible product ecosystems.
+This discussion dived deep into the current state of design education and what’s required to create design education for the 21st century, to equip designers with the skills and perspectives to design more efficient, sustainable, accessible, and responsible product ecosystems.

 Our panelists, with their vast experience in design academia and industry, will reflect on the challenges, innovations, and transformations they’ve witnessed in the field, and provide insight into where design education is headed next.